drwetter/testssl.sh/doc/testssl.1.md

 `--help` (or no arg) display command line help

-`-b, --banner`        displays testssl.sh banner, including license, usage conditions, version of testssl.sh, detected openssl version, its path to it, # of ciphers of openssl, its build date and the architecture
+`-b, --banner`        displays testssl.sh banner, including license, usage conditions, version of testssl.sh, detected openssl version, its path to it, # of ciphers of openssl, its build date and the architecture.

 `-v, --version`     same as before